 Studies have proven that the survival, growth and infection rates of bacteria and viruses are increased significantly by humidity above 60%.
 These microbes are highly susceptible to dehydration and their structures change significantly at below 60% humidity, either killing or incapacitating them.

-You’re never going to be able to get rid of dust mites, but if the humidity in your home of over 60% to 70%RH then conditions are favourable for their growth and reproduction.
-The American Academy of Allergy, Asthma and Immunology have found that humidities below 50%RH stunts the growth of Dust Mites.
-Dust mites can cause an allergic autoimmune response of congestion, itchy, watery eyes and dry coughs in the same way that mould does.
+You're never going to get rid of dust mites, but if the humidity in your home is over 60% to 70%RH, then conditions are favourable for their growth and reproduction.
+The American Academy of Allergy, Asthma and Immunology has found that humidities below 50%RH stunt the development of Dust Mites.
+Dust mites can cause an allergic, autoimmune response of congestion, itchy, watery eyes, and dry coughs in the same way as to mould.
 As humidity increases, the amount of dust mites increases and symptoms get worse.

 Moulds are omnipresent, so there’s no getting away from them.
 However, we do know that mould thrives in humid places.
 While mould spores are constantly around, a growing patch of mould in your home can dramatically increase the number of spores in the air.
 Some moulds also produce mycotoxins, which are harmful to our health.
 When it comes to your health, it’s not the mould on the wall that is directly most damaging to your health, it is the airborne mould spores and mycotoxins which are harmful airborne toxic compounds that some moulds produce.
 Typical symptoms of mould exposure include —

 - A cough, sneezing fits, wheezing, a tight chest or difficulty breathing.

 There is a correlation between mould exposure during an infant’s early years and the likelihood of them developing asthma or other respiratory issues later in life.
 In people who already have asthma and closely linked respiratory problems, mould exposure is almost certain to worsen symptoms.